 If your resolution this year is to stay fit without investing in a gym membership, then you should opt for stair climbing.
 Climbing stairs can prove to be a great workout with multiple health benefits.
 Read on to know why climbing stairs is a simple yet effective workout.

 Climbing the stairs requires a lot of strength wherein you must pull your body weight against gravity.
 This makes you sweat and burn your calories, which results in weight loss.
 If your hectic schedule has no space for a workout then incorporate stair climbing in your routine as it can prove to be quite beneficial.
-It will also help in improving your stamina.

 Better heart health

 If you want to strengthen your core muscles, try taking the stairs.
 When you climb, you tend to pull your knees towards your chest, which in turn puts pressure on your thighs, lower back, and the core.
 Think of it as standing crunches.
 But keep in mind that if your aim is to lose weight, you have to be regular with your climbing session.
-Experts say that climbing stairs is beneficial for women who accumulate more fat in their lower body.
+Experts say that climbing stairs are beneficial for women who accumulate more fat in their lower body.

 Improved blood sugar levels